Original air date: January 5, 1967

 - All Cavemen Were Neanderthals: Giant alien cavemen threatening a shuttlecraft.

-- Ass in Ambassador: Galactic High Commissioner Ferris is fond of nagging Kirk, reminding him that they may have to abandon search for the Galileo.
-In fairness, he was worried about people dying of a plague on Markus III
+- "Ass" in Ambassador: Galactic High Commissioner Ferris is fond of nagging Kirk, reminding him that they may have to abandon search for the Galileo.
+In fairness, he was worried about people dying of a plague on Makus III, but that still didn't stop him from being a total Jerkass and even seeming to relish news of the shuttle and all hands being lost.

 - Broken Aesop: See Straw Vulcan.
-Spock method for getting the Enterprise's attention is mocked for being an emotional response, despite being completely logical as the only ghost of a chance they had.
+Spock's method for getting the Enterprise's attention is mocked for being an emotional response, despite being completely logical as the only ghost of a chance they had.

-- Yeoman Obvious: Mears' only purpose seems to be pointing out the obvious like "It's getting hot in here!" when the shuttle starts smoking.
+- Captain Obvious: Mears' only purpose seems to be pointing out the obvious like "It's getting hot in here!" when the shuttle starts smoking.

 - Cold Equation: When the shuttlecraft Galileo crash lands on a planet, it loses so much fuel that it can't even reach stable orbit unless they lighten their load by 500 lbs.
 It's immediately pointed out that 500 lbs. is the weight of three men.
 Two of the crew die while on the planet, and they eventually take off and achieve orbit.
 Unfortunately they had to use the boosters to do so, so they're guaranteed to burn up on re-entry.